-Approximately 70% of students who attend TRU stay in British Columbia after leaving or graduating from the university.
+Over the years, students have studied at TRU and entered or re-entered the provincial workforce.
 Their enhanced skills and abilities bolster the output of local employers, leading to higher provincial income and a more robust economy.
-The accumulated contribution of former students of TRU who were employed in the provincial workforce in FY 2018-19 amounted to \$1.2 billion in added income in the British Columbia economy.
-This is equivalent to supporting 14,400 jobs.
-Of this impact, \$236.9 million is attributable to former international students who are active in the provincial workforce.
+The accumulated contribution of former students of TRU who were employed in the provincial workforce in FY 2023-24 amounted to \$1.8 billion in added income in the British Columbia economy.
+This is equivalent to supporting 16,319 jobs.
+Of this impact, \$148.6 million is attributable to former international students who are active in the British Columbia workforce, while another \$199.4 million is attributable to former Indigenous students.

-Important Note
+Important note